 Ways in which HIV is transmitted and how transmission can be prevented

-Meaning the potential results have for the individual should the HIV test return positive
+Potential results for the individual should the HIV test return positive

-Pre-test HIV counseling is not required.
-However, the healthcare professional should be able to offer the individual information or resources for further information.
+Pre-test HIV counseling is generally not required.
+However, the healthcare professional should offer the individual information or resources for further information.
 If the opportunity arises, the following should be provided:

 Informed that HIV is a reportable public health condition.

-Offered assistance in the notification of past partners in terms of their need to be tested or referring past partners to public health services.
+Offered assistance in the notification of past partners regarding their need to be tested or referring past partners to public health services.

 Offered assistance obtaining appropriate medical care.

-Offered assistance with appropriate referrals for HIV prevention services (to limit any illness spread from their behaviors) and support services such as alcohol or drug counseling, TB screening and other condition applicable care.
+Offered assistance with appropriate referrals for HIV prevention services (to limit any illness spread from their behaviors) and support services such as alcohol or drug counseling, TB screening, and other condition-appropriate care.

-Almost one in five HIV infected individuals in the United States are unaware of their infection and the possibility that they are infecting others.
-Screening recommendations from the United States Preventive Services Task Force (USPSTF) strongly encourage healthcare professionals to routinely screen all adolescents and adults ages 15 - 65 for HIV infection, as well as, those younger or older who are considered at increased risk.
-The American College of Physicians (ACP) further recommends routine HIV screening extending out to age 75 and the CDC guidelines suggest screenings to begin at age 13.
-Consensus among these organizations persists that healthcare professionals need to be much more assertive conducting HIV screenings.
-(Bartlett, J.G., Aug.
-28, 2014).
+Almost 15% of HIV infected individuals in the United States are unaware of their infection and the possibility that they are infecting others (CDC, 2019f).
+Screening recommendations from the United States Preventive Services Task Force (USPSTF) strongly encourage healthcare professionals to routinely screen all adolescents and adults ages 15 - 65 for HIV infection.
+Screening should also include those younger or older who are at increased risk.
+The American College of Physicians (ACP) recommends routine HIV screening extending to age 75.
+The CDC guidelines suggest screenings begin at age 13.
+The consensus among these organizations persists that healthcare professionals need to be much more assertive in conducting HIV screenings.

 Recommended intervals between routine HIV screenings vary as to risk levels and circumstances, with those showing positive for HIV needing placement into treatment rather than further follow-up screenings.
-Individuals actively engaged in risky behaviors (e.g., MSM, IDUs, having sexually high risk behaviors, etc.) or living in a high presence setting (e.g., homeless shelters, tuberculosis clinics, correctional facilities, etc.) should receive annual or more frequent screenings.
-For those with lesser degrees of risk, the amount of time between HIV screenings should be set according to circumstances and clinician judgement, with a suggestion of around every three to five years.
-The USPSTF acknowledges that routine HIV screening may not be necessary for individuals with a negative HIV initial screening who demonstrate the lack of an increased risk of exposure, although all newly pregnant women should be screened as early as possible in their pregnancy with a repeat screening around the third trimester.
-(USPSTF Final Recommendation Statement, April 2013), (Bartlett, J.G., Aug.
-28, 2014).
+Individuals actively engaged in risky behaviors (e.g., MSMs, IDU injection drug users, having sexually high-risk behaviors, etc.) or living in a high presence setting (e.g., homeless shelters, tuberculosis clinics, correctional facilities, etc.) should receive annual or more frequent screenings.
+For those with lesser degrees of risk, the amount of time between HIV screenings should be set according to circumstances and clinician judgment, with a suggestion of around every three to five years.
+The USPSTF acknowledges that routine HIV screening may not be necessary for individuals with a negative HIV initial screening who demonstrate the lack of an increased risk of exposure.
+However, all newly pregnant women should be screened as early as possible in their pregnancy (Sax, 2019).

-Basically, there are three types of diagnostic tests for HIV infection: antibody tests, antigen/antibody (Ag/Ab) tests and nucleic acid (RNA) tests.
-Antibody tests detect antibodies which are proteins that the body produces to fight against HIV, not HIV directly.
+Basically, there are three types of diagnostic tests for HIV infection: antibody tests, antigen/antibody (Ag/Ab) tests, and nucleic acid (RNA) tests.
+Antibody tests detect antibodies, proteins that the body produces to fight against HIV, not HIV directly.
 Ag/Ab tests and RNA tests detect HIV directly.

 Antibody screening tests (immunoassays) are currently the most commonly used HIV tests.
-These are available as both laboratory and rapid testing versions using either blood or oral fluids.
-Antibodies are produced by the immune system in response to an infection and antibody screening tests performed on blood have the ability to detect the presence of HIV earlier in the infection process due to the available levels of antibody in the blood.
-Antibody screening immunoassays (IAs) conducted at the point of care are capable of providing preliminary results in about 20 minutes.
+These are both laboratory and rapid testing versions using either blood or oral fluids.
+Antibodies are produced by the immune system in response to an infection, and antibody screening tests performed on blood can detect the presence of HIV earlier in the infection process due to the available levels of antibodies in the blood.
+Antibody screening immunoassays (IAs) conducted at the point of care can provide preliminary results in about 20 minutes.

-Advances in laboratory-based enzyme immunoassays (EIAs), as well as, chemiluminescent immunoassays (CIAs) are able to identify infection as early as three weeks after infection.
-Not all antibody screening tests or testing services utilize the most current methods so variations in testing ability must be taken into consideration.
+Advances in laboratory-based enzyme immunoassays (EIAs) and chemiluminescent immunoassays (CIAs) can identify infection as early as three weeks after infection.
+Not all antibody screening tests or testing services utilize the most current methods, so variations in testing ability must be considered.

-Antibody screening immunoassays (IAs) have been designed to detect HIV-1 and/or HIV-2 antibodies in blood, oral fluid and even urine specimens.
-Reactive/positive screening test results are always considered preliminary pending a confirmation test.
-When using a rapid screening tool the confirmation test will be a laboratory follow-up test.
-(CDC HIV Testing, June 27, 2014).
+Antibody screening immunoassays (IAs) have been designed to detect HIV-1 and/or HIV-2 antibodies in the blood, oral fluid, and even urine specimens.
+Reactive/positive screening results are always considered preliminary pending a confirmation test.
+The confirmation test will be a laboratory follow-up test (CDC, 2019f).